Eulerian representations for real reflection groups: Acknowledgements

 \section{Acknowledgements}

 The author is very grateful to Victor Reiner for guidance at all stages of this project, to Marcelo Aguiar for illuminating discussions, to Franco Saliola for context on the history of the Eulerian idempotents, to Sheila Sundaram for suggestions on improvements to the exposition, and to Fran\c cois Bergeron, Nantel Bergeron, Christin Bibby, Dan Cohen, Galen Dorpalen-Barry, Alex Miller and Christophe Reutenauer for helpful references.
+The author also thanks an anonymous referee for their extremely insightful and helpful feedback.
 The author is supported by the NSF Graduate Research Fellowship (Award Number DMS-0007404).